mohamed74aymn/fawry-ecommerce-task/README.md

 _i not add to it some products that donsn't need it weight like ScratchCard_

 Main Methods
-getName() – returns the product name
+-getName() – returns the product name

-getPrice() – returns the price per unit
+-getPrice() – returns the price per unit

-getQuantity() – returns current stock quantity
+-getQuantity() – returns current stock quantity

-getWeight() – returns the product weight (for shipping cost calculation)
+-getWeight() – returns the product weight (for shipping cost calculation)

-isExpired() – returns true if the product is expired
+-isExpired() – returns true if the product is expired

-isShippable() – returns true (this product is eligible for shipping)
+-isShippable() – returns true (this product is eligible for shipping)

-reduceStock(int q) – decreases stock by the specified quantity after checkout
+-reduceStock(int q) – decreases stock by the specified quantity after checkout

-**service folder:contains the business logic of the project.
-It does the actual processing** _Managing cart items_
+##service folder:contains the business logic of the project.
+It does the actual processing
+_Managing cart items_

 _Validating quantities and expiration_